jcolag/entropy-arbitrage/2025-11-20-all-good-things-2.md

  >
  > **COMPUTER**: That beverage has not been programmed into the replication system.

 I mentioned in the first half that the servant's mocking of Picard asking for tea indicated that he has had trouble with the computer's voice recognition.
-And this *might* confirm it, because we've had [Earl Grey tea](https://en.wikipedia.org/wiki/Earl_Grey_tea) for about two hundred years now, depending on how you count.
+And this *might* confirm it, because we've had {% wiki Earl_Grey_tea|Earl Grey tea|en %} for about two hundred years now, depending on how you count.
 Unless they created the replicators recently, it seems unlikely that nobody has put together the "recipe" where the ship's computer can access it, unless it can't understand Picard's request.

  > **TOMALAK**: So, Captain how long shall we stare at each other across the Neutral Zone?